-iCAD markets the Xoft System in the U.S. and select countries worldwide through its wholly-owned subsidiary, Xoft, Inc. ("Xoft").
-In the U.S., Xoft utilizes a direct sales force.
-Xoft has established partnerships in Australia, Bulgaria, China, Egypt, India, Ireland, Italy, Luxembourg, Mexico, the Netherlands, Portugal, Russia, Saudi Arabia, Spain, Sweden, Switzerland, Taiwan, Turkey, and the United Kingdom and is actively exploring market entry in South and Central America.
+iCAD markets the Xoft System in the United States and select countries worldwide through its wholly-owned subsidiary, Xoft, Inc. ("Xoft").
+In the United States, Xoft utilizes a direct sales force and selected partners.
+Xoft has established partnerships in Australia, Bangladesh, Bulgaria, China, Egypt, Germany, Ireland, Italy, Luxembourg, the Netherlands, Portugal, Russia, Saudi Arabia, Spain, Sweden, Switzerland, Taiwan, Turkey, and the United Kingdom.
+Additionally, further commercial efforts are being targeted in Central and South America.

 A comprehensive medical education program is a key part to the Company's eBx market development strategy.
-Xoft actively participates in key industry scientific conferences and independent venues in the U.S. and Europe where we provide professional education programs and product demonstrations relating to eBx.
+Xoft actively participates in key industry scientific conferences and independent venues in the United States and Europe where we provide professional education programs and product demonstrations relating to eBx.
 The goal of these programs and demonstrations is to broaden physician awareness of the Xoft System and eBx technology.